alexandrebouthinon/ansible-roles/docker.ouroboros/README.md

 Requirements
 ------------

-Docker need to be running on the targeted host.
+Docker daemon needs to be running on the targeted host.

 Role Variables
 --------------